CountESS-Project/CountESS/docs/writing-plugins/index.md

 which do most of the complex work of implementing different types of plugin, leaving your plugin class to fill in the final details.

+### PandasBasePlugin

+Plugins which subclass PandasBasePlugin pass iterables of Pandas dataframes.
+This lets CountESS process data sets larger than RAM.
+Where possible each dataframe is processed separately.
+Where this isn't possible, a map/reduce/finalize strategy can be used.

 ### PandasInputFilesPlugin

 Many plugins exist to read specific file formats, both generic formats like CSV and bioinformatics specific formats like FASTQ.
 To implement a reader for a new file format, subclass PandasInputFilesPlugin and override the function `read_file_to_dataframe`.

+Where multiple files are selected, several processes can be run in parallel.

 *Examples: countess.core.plugins.csv.LoadCsvPlugin, countess.core.plugins.fastq.LoadFastqPlugin*

 ### PandasTransform**...**Plugin

-Many plugins just take tabular data and transform each row by adding, altering or deleting columns.
-As processing is entirely local, it can be distributed over many CPUs.
+Many plugins just take tabular data and transform each row by altering or deleting columns, or adding columns based on the existing ones.
+As processing is entirely row-local, it can be distributed over many CPUs and caching can be performed to increase efficiency.

 Some plugins may operate on a single input value, others on an entire row.
 Some plugins may generate a single output value, others several.
-For convenience, several subclasses are provided:
+For convenience, several subclasses are provided to transform either a single value or a whole row into one or several new columns.

+These include:

 * PandasTransformSingleToSinglePlugin